nystudio107/seomatic/README.md

 * [feature] Provide Redirect functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)

 ## Changelog

+### 1.0.12 -- 2016.01.19

+* [Improved] Performance improvement by not checking to see if a template exists before matching it
+* [Improved] Keyword tags are now saved onblur
+* [Improved] The Preview buttons in the SEOmatic FieldType are laid out better now
+* [Improved] Updated the README.md

 ### 1.0.11 -- 2016.01.13